Paa Kwesi Fabin: Asante Kotoko

 After his exploits at Kpando Hearts of Lions, Fabin was signed by his old club Asante Kotoko as head coach in September 2009.
 After a bad run of performances, Fabin was sacked in April 2010 with six matches to the end of the 2009–2010 season leaving at the point when the team was 10th on the league table.

 Accra Hearts of Oak

-After losing his job at arch rivals Asante Kotoko, Fabin signed for Accra Hearts of Oak in June 2010 and led the club to win the MTN Top 4 championship in 2010.
-Fabin left the club by mutual agreement in January 2011 after a run of poor performances, making it worse when they lost to Real Tamale United in the opening day of the second round of fixtures in a home match at Ohene Djan Sports Stadium, making it the first time in 33years Real Tamale United had won a match against Hearts at that stadium.
+After losing his job at arch rivals Asante Kotoko, Fabin signed for Accra Hearts of Oak in June 2010 and led the club to win the MTN GHALCA Top 4 championship in 2010.
+Fabin left the club by mutual agreement in January 2011 after a run of poor performances, making it worse when they lost to Real Tamale United in the opening day of the second round of fixtures in a home match at Ohene Djan Sports Stadium, making it the first time in 33 years Real Tamale United had won a match against Hearts at that stadium.
 There were calls by supporters that he should sacked even before he left the club.